zkornbluth/typing-test/README.md

 # Typing Speed Test
 Run and use this to test your typing speed and accuracy.
+Check it out here: [https://zkornbluth.github.io/typing-test/](https://zkornbluth.github.io/typing-test/)

 ## Getting Started

+If you want to set this up locally, follow the instructions below.

 ### 1. Ensure you have the following installed:
 * Git